bendisposto/prob2/README.md

 We assume, you have a fresh copy of Eclipse and an empty workspace at hand.
 We use Luna SR2.
 Furthermore, we assume that you have a recent version of gradle (http://www.gradle.org/) installed on your computer.
 Gradle 1.1 or newer will be sufficient.

 1. In Eclipse: Install the Groovy/Grails Tool Suite from the Eclipse Market Place.
+You can leave out the Grails IDE, Spring Dashboard and all features starting with Pivotal.
 2. Clone the prob2 repository to some location (e.g. gitrepo/prob2).
    We assume that gitrepo is a directory outside your Eclipse workspace.
 3. cd into gitrepo/prob2/de.prob2.kernel, switch to the development branch (git checkout develop) and run `gradle eclipse`